Matt Ryan (American football): 2015

-2016 season: MVP season
+2016: MVP season

 The 2016 season was one of historically significant individual and team performance for Ryan and the Falcons.
-Ryan started off the 2016 season with 334 passing yards and two touchdowns in a 31–24 setback to the Tampa Bay Buccaneers.
+Ryan started off the 2016 season with 334 passing yards and two touchdowns in a 31–24 loss to the Tampa Bay Buccaneers.
 The next game, a 35–28 victory over the Oakland Raiders, he passed for 396 yards, two touchdowns, and one interception.
 In Week 4, Ryan threw for a team-record 503 yards and four touchdowns while teammate Julio Jones caught 12 passes for a team-record 300 yards and a touchdown in a win over the Carolina Panthers.
 Ryan and Jones were the first quarterback-receiver duo in NFL history to combine for at least 500 passing yards and 300 receiving yards in the same game.
 In October 2016, he set an NFL record for most consecutive games with at least 200 passing yards with 46 straight games.
-In Week 9, in the 43–28 victory over the Tampa Bay Buccaneers, he had 344 passing yards and four touchdowns to earn NFC Offensive Player of the Week.
+In Week 9, in a 43–28 victory over the Tampa Bay Buccaneers, he had 344 passing yards and four touchdowns to earn NFC Offensive Player of the Week.
 In Week 17, in a 38–32 victory over the New Orleans Saints, he had 331 passing yards and four touchdowns to earn NFC Offensive Player of the Week.
 Ryan improved greatly from the previous season.
 He threw for a career-high 4,944 yards on just 373 completions and 534 attempts, second in the league, and a career-high 38 touchdowns and a career-low seven interceptions, also second in the league.
 Ryan's 9.3 yards per attempt and 5.0 air yards per attempt ranked No. 1 among NFL quarterbacks in 2016.
 He threw a touchdown pass in all 16 games for the first time in his career and was the only quarterback to do so for the 2016 season.
-On the season, he threw a pass to an NFL-record 13 different receivers.
+In the season, he threw a pass to an NFL-record 13 different receivers.
 Ryan was selected to his fourth Pro Bowl and was named First-team All Pro.
 Following the regular season, he was recognized as the NFL Most Valuable Player by the Pro Football Writers Association.
-Ryan was named the NFL Offensive Player of the Year and the NFL Most Valuable Player for the 2016 season.
+Ryan was named the NFL Offensive Player of the Year and NFL Most Valuable Player for the 2016 season.
 He earned the Bert Bell Award for the 2016 season.
 He was ranked tenth by his peers on the NFL Top 100 Players of 2017.